 Students will effectively analyze and interpret the meaning, cultural significance, and ethical implications of literary/philosophical texts or of works in the visual/performing arts.
-The assessment instrument(s) used to assess the career-ready competency is a quiz or set of quiz questions administered during the semester.
+The assessment instrument(s) used to assess the career-ready competency is a quiz administered after the mid-point of the semester.